 Moreover, CHWD's wholesale water agency, San Juan Water District's (SJWD's), rates are expected to continue increasing.
-The new Wholesale Financial Plan and Rate Study distributed by the SJWD in 2023, indicate a significant increase in SJWD's wholesale water fixed charge.
-Under the new Wholesale Rate Structure, by significantly increasing the fixed portion of the wholesale rate, CHWD's groundwater assets-assets which CHWD has spent millions of ratepayer dollars developing and maintaining-are effectively stranded as CHWD will be forced to pay San Juan Water District over eighty (80) cents for every dollar CHWD spends pumping groundwater not to take surface water.
+The new Wholesale Financial Plan and Rate Study distributed by the SJWD in January 2024, resulted in a significant increase in SJWD's wholesale water fixed charge.
+Under the new Wholesale Rate Structure, by significantly increasing the fixed portion of the wholesale rate, CHWD's groundwater assets-assets which CHWD has spent millions of ratepayer dollars developing and maintaining-are effectively stranded as CHWD will be forced to pay San Juan Water District eighty-three cents or higher for every dollar CHWD spends pumping groundwater not to take surface water.
+By stranding CHWD's groundwater assets, CHWD becomes more dependent on surface water, eroding local control of its water supply.